jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 }
 ```

-In `fragmentShader.frag` we need let OpenGL know we are importing `FragmentPosition` and `Normal` from the vertex shader so add the following after we import the `UV` co-ordinates.
+In `fragmentShader.frag` we need let OpenGL know we are importing `fragmentPosition` and `Normal` from the vertex shader so add the following after we import the `UV` co-ordinates.

 ```cpp
 in vec3 Normal;